clorton/Homework2018/modeling-homework.md

 ## Analyze the arrival and departure data, preferably in Python:

 Process the output from your C++ simulation to analyze the patient arrival and departure information and state of the waiting room occupancy.
 The time scale of the analysis should be configurable, e.g. analyze in 5-minute spans, 15-minute spans, or 60 minute spans.
 The facility sees patients in 4-hour chunks (e.g. 8am – noon and 1:00pm – 5:00pm).
 Using your model, determine the number of chairs required in the waiting room if the facility sees, on average, 20 patients arriving per hour and processes a patient every 3 minutes, on average, so that the waiting room fills up no more than once every two weeks (20 4-hour chunks).
-(Visual Studio also support Python projects.)
+(Visual Studio also supports Python projects.)

 ## Model the waiting room, preferably in C++: